ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 The {{site.data.keyword.cloud_notm}} infrastructure account must be configured as a Virtual Routing and Forwarding (VRF) account, which enables automatic global routing between subnet IP blocks.
 All accounts with Direct-Link connections must be converted to, or created as, a VRF account.

-As various connectivity options and network routing options require that the {{site.data.keyword.cloud_notm}} account is in VRF mode, it is recommended that the account is in VRF mode before you provision the {{site.data.keyword.cloud_notm}} for VMware regulated workloads.
+As various connectivity options and network routing options require that the {{site.data.keyword.cloud_notm}} account is in VRF mode, it is recommended that the account is in VRF mode before you provision the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.

 ### Physical host connections
 {: #vrw-underlay-network-cloud-hosts}